Yasich217/hikvision-tftpd_python3/README.md

 - **`start.sh`**: A Bash script to configure the network interface and execute the Python server.
 - **`hikvision_tftpd3.py`**: A Python 3 script implementing a minimal TFTP server to serve firmware files to Hikvision devices.

+**Note**: This tool is specifically written for the **DS-7608NI-i2/8p NVR** model.
+Other models are not guaranteed to work and have not been tested.

 ---

 ## Files Overview